vertliba/django-rest-framework-datatables-editor/README.rst

 - The URL for connecting datatables is the URL of your view with ``?format=datatables``
 - The URL connecting datatables editor is the URL of your view with ``editor/``
-- Full documentation will be available soon.
+- Full documentation is available on `Read the Docs <https://drf-datatables-editor.readthedocs.io/en/latest/>`_ !
 - Also you'll need download `Datatables editor <https://editor.datatables.net>`_.

 Example of HTML code: